 Q. The toilet that we want to purchase is not on your MaP list.
 Why?

 A. There are three possible reasons.
 First – perhaps the model is new and is expected to be MaP tested shortly.
 Second – almost all manufacturers conduct MaP testing on their own toilet models in their own laboratories before they ever send models to an independent MaP-approved laboratory for testing.
 Therefore, the manufacturers know ahead of time what MaP score a given toilet will likely achieve when it is "officially" tested by a MaP-approved laboratory.
 If a toilet model does not perform well in their own testing, they will NOT submit the model for "official" MaP testing by a MaP-approved lab.
 That model, then, will never appear in our MaP listings.
 Since MaP testing is voluntary, the toilet model can still be sold in marketplace (provided it passes the required certification tests), but it does so without a MaP score being attached to it.
-Of course, we do not recommend the purchase of any toilet model that has not been MaP tested.
+Of course, we ONLY recommend the purchase of toilet models that have been MaP tested.
 Third - When toilet models are discontinued by a manufacturer, they are removed from our listings at the request of the manufacturer.

 Q. Who pays for all this testing work?